Key Takeaways

 Consider a professional plan if:

 Even strong candidates can weaken their case with a business plan that misses the mark.
-USCIS isn’t evaluating your business the way an investor or incubator would—they’re focused on public value, not personal gain.
-Here are four common mistakes to watch out for:
+USCIS isn’t evaluating your business the way an investor or incubator would; officers focus on public value, not personal gain.
+Here are five common mistakes to watch out for:

 1. Focusing too much on personal success instead of national interest